-Kitchen Islands Are People Magnets
+Kitchen Islands and Carts Are People Magnets

-A butcher block kitchen island can bring even more benefits; most importantly, a strong, smooth surface and ample space for meal preparation and chopping.
-Second, the natural beauty of wood adds warmth to any kitchen, especially compared to stone surfaces.
-Third, your island will have the look and feel of a great piece of furniture.
-And unlike other surfaces, butcher block can be renewed and repaired.
+If you’re designing from scratch or planning a kitchen remodel, know that designers and home builders agree that kitchen islands with butcher block tops are smart investments.
+They provide a strong, sturdy surface for cutting and chopping on, a smooth and steady surface that’s perfect for baking (e.g., rolling and kneading dough), plus abundant work and serving space that’s valuable for general meal preparation, hosting buffets and even sit-down dining.
+Moreover, the natural beauty of wood adds warmth to any kitchen, especially compared to cold-looking, stone surfaces.
+Plus, your island will have the look and feel of a great piece of fine furniture.
+Finally, unlike other surfaces, butcher block is natural, sustainable and can be renewed and repaired.

 Return to Homepage